 In Seattle, residential evictions have been frozen temporarily.
 This means that if you live in Seattle, your landlord cannot evict you for failure to pay rent.
 Here is a helpful FAQ about this.

-People financially impacted by COVID-19 can also set up payment plans with either Seattle City Light or Seattle Public Utilities by calling 206-684-3000 or sending an email.
+People financially impacted by COVID-19 can also set up payment plans with either Seattle City Light or Seattle Public Utilities by calling 206-684-3000.

 Private companies are also trying to help people who have been financially affected by Covid-19.
 Comcast is offering 2 months free to new internet customers.
 See more information here.